 Have a look at this video by Robert Gimenez of Vernet Les Bains trail completed in 2013.

 On the final section of the GR10 you will see the environment change from Alpine to Mediterranean, with the sight of the sea and beach beckoning as you near the completion of your journey.

 This last part you will journey from Vernet les Bains to Banyuls.

 Day one of the final section takes you from Vernet les Bains to the refuge Marialles.
 Day two moves on to the Refuges des Cortalets.

 From here you walk to Arles sur Tech and then day four takes you to Las Illas.

 The next day you walk from Las Illas to the col de L’Ouillat, this day is a long one covering 21 km.

 Day six journeys on to Banyuls, this day is also a long one but you are rewarded by the completion of this fantastic journey.

 In this video overview of Vernet les Bains to Banyuls trail Franck Hidvegi summarises his entire hike.

-If an accident should occur that requires medical assistance and evacuation you will want proper hiking insurance that will cover the costs of air ambulance and treatment.
+Hiking insurance is usually recommended for GR10 hikes.
+If an accident or incident should occur that requires immediate medical assistance and evacuation you will most definitely want adequate hiking insurance that can cover the costs of air ambulance and treatment.